nfultz/nfultz.github.io/notes/bookmarks.md

 [Lisp as the Maxwell’s equations of software | DDI](http://www.michaelnielsen.org/ddi/lisp-as-the-maxwells-equations-of-software/)

-## Literary Criticism

-> Last week James Wood blasted modern fiction, calling for a return to feeling from self-conscious cleverness in the wake of the terrorist attacks.
-Zadie Smith, one of the novelists he cited, replies --- [This is how it feels to me | Books | The Guardian](http://www.theguardian.com/books/2001/oct/13/fiction.afghanistan)

 ## Los Angeles

 [Dear LAist: Why Is Traffic Lighter On Friday Mornings? : LAist](https://laist.com/2019/06/07/dear_laist_why_is_traffic_lighter_on_friday_mornings.php)